MarshallWace/reflex/reflex-server/examples/03-field-arguments/README.md

 This example demonstrates how to handle GraphQL field arguments within Reflex Server.

-The name to use in the response message is provided in the GraphQL query via the `name` field variable.
-This is exposed within the graph definition as an `name` field on the field resolver function's arguments object.
+In additional to static fields, all fields within Reflex graph definitions can be parameterized by field arguments.

+As seen in this example, Reflex Server allows defining a parameterized field as one whose value is a function that takes an 'arguments' object containing the named field argument values provided by the query.
+In this case, the field resolver expects a single argument named `name`.

 ## Source files